 - Dexcom G4 Platinum System (with or without Share)

 - Dexcom G6

 - Medtronic (MiniMed Paradigm REAL-Time Revel or Enlite)

-- Libre with a CGM converter using xDrip+ – Note that this has no noise monitoring so use with SMB functionality in OpenAPS or AndroidAPS is not recommended/allowed for
+- Libre with a CGM converter using xDrip+ – Note that this has no noise monitoring so use with SMB functionality in OpenAPS or AndroidAPS is limited

 Note that the Medtronic 640G with Guardian transmitter does not work directly with any of these loops.
 If that is the system you need to use for CGM, you will need to use the 6-up uploader and Nightscout.

 Prior to arriving at the event, if you haven’t already, you should try and set up NightScout.
 It provides a useful data repository for running various reports, and with some looping set-ups it is the source of glucose data.
 The instructions here are equally valid for all loop types.

 Ahead of setting up your loop, follow these instructions for getting familiar with the older medtronic pumps and collecting data that you can use to tune what you’ll use in the loop.